agourlay/post-on-my-fridge/Readme.md

 ### pomf-pusher

 This module allows a client to subscribe to all notifications as Server Sent Event on a fridge.
-This is built using Play 2.1 and Iteratess.
+This is built using Play 2.1 and Iteratees.

 ### pomf-infra